championballer/LFmT/git/README.md

 To add a remote repo, we use ```git remote add name_to_given_to_the_remote_repo remote_repo_URL ```.
 To pull from this repo we need to specify two commands.
 The remote reference and the branch to pull from.

+Git push can be used to push the changes we make to git hosting services.
+To push changes we need to make a new repo on github and set it up as a remote for our local repo. ```git push -u origin master``` is the command used to push to the central repo. -u option is to set this repo as upstream with branch master.
+In the future we can just specify git push and it will push to origin automatically.
+Other people won't be able to push to our repo until they fork it and push to that and then initiate a pull request.

 **Note:** Atlasian has very good tutorials on git.
 Topics covered: